 “For us, Sónar +D is a creative laboratory for digital culture and technology”, curator Jose-Luis Vicente, explains.
 “There is a feedback loop between Sónar and Sónar+D, whereby visitors to the congress can get a taste of what the future holds.”
 As with any project concerned with the future, the congress hopes to foment social change, both through “encouraging the digital transformation of culture across creativity and technology… and drawing attention to projects prototypes and discussions where social change is only about to start.”

 With both the Music Hack Day events and the Startup competition being integral to the event, this can mean anything from getting hands-on with the latest music composition software or a machine code workshop, to attending a lecture on data-powered art or a cultural analysis on the difference science, technology, art and culture makes to the world by producer Brian Eno.

-If Sónar has long had a reputation for forward-thinking in its choice of artists, +D aims to be a space where development happens (hence the name: SonaR+D).
+If Sónar has long had a reputation for forward-thinking in its choice of artists, +D aims to be a space where research and development happens (hence the name: SonaR+D).
 It’s not just about showcasing shiny new things, but encouraging the on-site creation of creative approaches, technological innovation and business ideas, and even catalysing empathy.

 In 2015, the custom-built virtual reality showcase for Chris Milk’s Vrse asked festival attendees to don Oculus Rift VR headsets and bear witness to marches against police brutality and enter a Syrian refugee camp.
 This year Minecraft, one of the games with the most users worldwide, will call on its director of operations to present how a massively multiplayer game can become a powerful tool for education and social change.